dython/PrintingLabels/README.md

 ## Program Concept: USB Connection
-For clarification purposes, let me outline my instructional challenge.
-Imagine we need to create two label formats, each displaying an arrow pointing either left or right at the top.
+For clarification purposes, imagine we need to create two label formats, each displaying an arrow pointing either left or right at the top.
 Here are the examples:
 ```
 Left lable design:
 <<<<<<<